 Divorce can be traumatic for you, your spouse, and your entire family and social network.
 Before you go through the time, expense, and angst of going through a divorce, think long and hard about whether your marriage can be fixed.
 There are so many great therapists who can try to help you regain that love and respect you both once held firm.
 You need to weigh whether you can live a happy life in your current situation and if the compromises necessary are worth it.
 You may also consider a separation that allows you to remain married, but live apart physically and financially.

 Identify Your Support System

-For most, divorce and separation takes a heavy emotional toll.
-In fact, it can be down right traumatic depending on the circumstances.
+For most, divorce and separation take a heavy emotional toll.
+In fact, it can be downright traumatic depending on the circumstances.
 Now more than ever you will need the love and support of your friends and family.
 Reach out to those you are comfortable with and ask them for help.
 Just having someone to speak or vent to may make a major difference.
 Professionally, there is a growing and great group of divorce coaches like Kelly Myers and others who can assist you.
 These are people who have dedicated themselves exclusively to coaching parties through their divorce and they can help you stay rational.
-Also consider scheduling sessions with a counselor or therapist, for instance Lynn Waldman is an exceptional option.
+Also, consider scheduling sessions with a counselor or therapist, for instance, Lynn Waldman is an exceptional option.